 Why did Judas Maccabee and his followers wait so long?
 We can but speculate.
-Jonathan Goldstein suggests8 that the Pietists were waiting for the prophecies of the books of Daniel and Enoch to be fulfilled: the Seleucid Empire would come to an end, dead Jews would be resurrected, and God's Temple would miraculously descend from Heaven.
-God would act against Antiochus at the end of three and half years of persecutions (Daniel 7:25), ie at Rosh Hashanah on 164 BCE.
+Jonathan Goldstein suggests that the Pietists were waiting for the prophecies of the books of Daniel and Enoch to be fulfilled: the Seleucid Empire would come to an end, dead Jews would be resurrected, and God's Temple would miraculously descend from Heaven.
+God would act against Antiochus at the end of three-and-ahalf years of persecutions (Dan.
+7.25), that is, at Rosh Hashanah in 164 BCE.

-Goldstein speculates that the Maccabees decided to wait beyond Tishri until Kislev since, because of the missed intercalations, Kislev now fell at the correct season for the autumn festivals.
+Goldstein speculates that because the year had not been intercalated, the Maccabees decided to wait beyond Tishri, until Kislev, the month that would have contained the autumn festivals had the intercalations taken place.
 Although the persecutions had ended in the spring, it was too late to add the extra month, which comes after Adar.
-"Would God himself, in performing his promised miracles, be bound by the imperfect calendar?
+'Would God himself, in performing his promised miracles, be bound by the imperfect calendar?
 Or would he follow what normally would have been the correct Jewish calendar?
-To allow for all possibilities Judas and his men had to wait through two more months."9 But even when the month of Kislev arrived, they did not then feel it appropriate to carry out the rededication during what should have been the festive period, so they waited until the twenty third of the month, after the last festive date.
-By this time they realised that the prophecies of heavenly intervention could not be correct.
+To allow for all possibilities Judas and his men had to wait through two more months.'
+But even when the month of Kislev arrived, they did not then feel it appropriate to carry out the rededication during what should have been the festive period, so they waited until the 23rd of the month, after the last festive date.
+By this time they realized that the prophecies of heavenly intervention could not be correct.
 Two days of preparation were necessary for the ceremony, and this explains why it took place on 25th Kislev.
-They had a precedent: for I Kings 8:2 and 8:65, taken together, would have suggested that King Solomon doubled the length of the festival of Tabernacles for the dedication of the first Temple.
+They had a precedent: for 1 Kgs 8.2 and 8.65, taken together, would have suggested that King Solomon doubled the length of the festival of Tabernacles for the dedication of the first Temple.